 • Influence of the poem on later authors, most notably J.R.R.
 Tolkien

 • Concepts that are of interest to practitioners of Ásatrú and Heathenry, modern religions that seek to reconstruct, reinvent and/or reimagine pagan Germanic religious traditions

 Readers who simply want to read the poem can skip over the annotation and move from text box to text box.

 Following translators of Old English such as R.D.
 Fulk and J.R.R.
 Tolkien, I have rendered all poetry as prose.
-The full text of The Wanderer in Old English can be found in Bruce Mitchell and Fred C. Robinson’s A Guide to Old English, available as a paperback in The Norse Mythology Store under Books → Dictionaries & Language.
+The full text of The Wanderer in Old English can be found in Bruce Mitchell and Fred C. Robinson’s A Guide to Old English.

 Note: All passages quoted from Old English, Old Norse, and German texts in the annotation are my own translations.